Victoria line: Service and rolling stock

 On opening, the line was equipped with a fixed-block Automatic Train Operation system (ATO).
 The train operator closed the train doors and pressed a pair of "start" buttons and, if the way ahead was clear, the ATO drives the train at a safe speed to the next station.
 At any point, the driver could switch to manual control if the ATO failed.
 The system, which operated until 2012, made the Victoria line the world's first full-scale automatic railway.
 (Note: Although the system was tested on the Tube on a smaller scale before that, initially on a short section of the District line; then a larger trial was carried out on the Central line between Woodford and Hainault.)

 The Victoria line runs faster trains than other Underground lines because it has fewer stops, ATO running and modern design.
 Train speeds can reach up to 50 mph.
-A common method used by north London residents to visit the West End is to take the Northern line Bank branch, change platforms at Euston, and continue on faster Victoria line trains.
 In the 2010s, the original signalling was replaced with a more modern ATO system from Westinghouse Rail Systems incorporating 'Distance to Go Radio' and more than 400 track circuits.
 London Underground claimed it was the world's first ATO-on-ATO upgrade.
 The new signalling system allowed a revised timetable to be introduced in February 2013, allowing up to 33 trains per hour instead of 27.
 In combination with new, faster trains, the line's capacity increased by 21%, equivalent to an extra 10,000 passengers per hour.
 By 2019, the line was running around 36 trains per hour at peak times, with a train arriving every 100 seconds – making it one of the most frequent rapid transit lines in the world.